JanPanjan/ANS/notes/practical-notebook.md

 time: 4.813834190368652 sec
 ```

-The second approach was faster by about 1.4 seconds, which is a difference, but it's not huge, since we are already using a file with 18 million lines.
-The first one may be more robust since it doesn't make assumptions about line content, while the second one *assumes* we have lines that can be evenly divided by 4.

-#### C instead of Python?

-Since Python is slow by its nature, maybe a simple C program will do this faster.
+Since Python is slow by its nature, a C program will do this faster.

-##### Pattern matching

 ```c
 // clines.c